Best & Worst Subaru Crosstrek Years

 The 2016 Subaru Crosstrek

-In 2016, Subaru rolled out its compact SUV, the Crosstrek, aiming to blend urban refinement with off-road grit.
-While this initial generation had some captivating features, it wasn’t all smooth sailing.
+In 2016, Subaru rolled out its compact SUV, the Crosstrek, aiming to blend urban sophistication with off-road grit.
+While this initial generation had some appealing features, it wasn’t all smooth sailing.

 The Best Years: 2017